dhoppe/puppet-metche/README.md

 #### `email`

 Determines which email address should be notified about config or package changes.
-Defaults to 'metche@${::domain}'.
+Defaults to "metche@${::domain}".

 ## Limitations